The executive leadership of the National Health Service comprises:

 He is a past treasurer and trustee of the British Transplantation Society and a former member of the UK Transplant Kidney Pancreas Advisory Group.

-Ruth is the Chief Nursing Officer for England and an Executive/National Director at NHS England and NHS Improvement.
+Ruth is the Chief Nursing Officer for England and an Executive/National Director at NHS England.
 She is also the National Director responsible for infection prevention and control.

 Ruth was appointed following her roles as Executive Director of Nursing at NHS Improvement, which commenced in April 2016, and Director of Nursing at Monitor, the healthcare sector regulator.